- The Alta Lake Road Sewer Upgrade Project is now complete.

 - Council Resolution Approves both Sewer Main Construction and Procurement of Residential Pump Systems

-- Construction began in May 2021 and is expected to be completed in Fall.
+- Construction began in May 2021 and was completed in Fall 2021

 On May 3, 2019 the RMOW sent out a petition to impacted residents.
 The petition was for the creation of two Local Service Area Bylaw’s that would be created to finance the design and construction of the Alta Lake Road Sewer Extension.
 The costs outlined in the petition document reflected the estimated project design and construction cost and ongoing operation and maintenance costs for the municipal sanitary sewer only.
 The cost of the construction of the sanitary sewer has been proposed at a 50 per cent cost share with the RMOW, and the RMOW’s 50 per cent would come from the existing sewer capital reserves, which has been funded by all RMOW taxpayers presently connected to the municipal sewage system.
 The petition closed August 30, 2019.

 The residents who have been petitioned were invited to an open house August 6, 2019.
-This was an opportunity for residents to ask about the petition precess.
+This was an opportunity for residents to ask about the petition process.

 Find out more about the Liquid Waste Management Plan.